 d) Consideration of operational costs (e.g., energy consumption).

 There are billions of WLAN systems in operation around the world.
-WLAN systems are recognized to provide a total cost of ownership (TCO) that provides a significant operation cost benefits.
+WLAN systems are recognized to provide a total cost of ownership (TCO) that provides a significant operational cost benefit.
 This amendment is not expected to change markedly today’s operation costs and indeed a goal is to improve the TCO via enabling reduced device power consumption.

 e) Other areas, as appropriate.